 In addition to these basic charges, there are more specific versions of assault and battery.
 These include, but are not limited to, assault with a deadly weapon or with force likely to produce great bodily injury (Penal Code § 245(a)(1) and (2)), assault with a machine gun or assault weapon (Penal Code § 245(a)(3) and (b)), assault with a stun gun or less lethal weapon (Penal Code § 244.5(b)), battery with serious bodily injury (Penal Code § 243), battery against spouse, etc. (Penal Code § 243(e)(1), or sexual battery (Penal Code § 243.4).

 An assault and battery charge can result in harsh legal consequences, which include jail time, large fines, and a permanent criminal record.
 You will need a skilled criminal defense attorney.
-David Elden has thirty-five years of experience — he will help you fight your charges and get the best possible outcome.
-David has successfully represented scores of individuals charged with Assault and Battery.
+David Elden and Victor Sherman have over eight years of combined experience — he will help you fight your charges and get the best possible outcome.
+David & Victor have successfully represented scores of individuals charged with Assault and Battery.

 Contact David Elden & Victor Sherman today.